Blog

 Most teams already have signals.

-They have analytics, call notes, support tickets, sales conversations, NPS comments, survey answers, CRM fields, founder memories, Slack threads, and scattered customer quotes.
+They have analytics, call notes, support tickets, sales conversations, NPS comments, CRM fields, founder memories, Slack threads, and scattered customer quotes.

 The problem is shape.